Same-sex union legislation: Sub-national level

 The first jurisdiction to explicitly ban same-sex marriage in its Constitution was the U.S. state of Alaska in November 1998, however, same-sex marriage was legalised in the state in October 2014.
 The first jurisdiction to enact such a ban was Yucatán, in July 2009, but since August 2010 the state recognizes same-sex marriages performed in Mexico and in August 2021 local congress removed the heterosexual definition of marriage from the state's constitution.

+National level (Non Constitution)

+Some countries have explicit bans on same sex marriage but it is not in the constitution but rather laid out in other laws.